Lost packages. Damaged products and shipping containers. Hidden fees. The shipping industry in a nutshell.

 Getting your products to your customers is a complex process and there are lots of things that can go wrong.

 Even before you ship your first package, you might find yourself getting lost in all of the paperwork, desperately trying to decode a matrix of logistics, taxes, and customs.
 And once your packages arrive, you might face a whole new set of challenges, dealing with hidden fees and out-of-control costs.

 Thankfully, for both you and your customers, every shipping problem out there has a solution.
 After all, as a business owner, your responsibilities don’t end at sourcing and selling products—you need to make sure that those products actually make it into your customers' hands, too.

-To help you solve your biggest problems quickly and stop customer complaints in their tracks, we’ve put together a collection of the 7 most common shipping issues and the tactics that you can use to fix them once and for all.
+To help you solve your biggest problems quickly and stop customer complaints in their tracks, we’ve put together a collection of the seven most common shipping issues and the tactics you can use to fix them once and for all.

 1. How do I ship my products internationally?

 Even if your business targets a local market, there’s still a chance that you’ll get customers ordering your products from outside of your home country.

 International shipping can seem difficult at first—challenges like dealing with unfamiliar carriers and accounting for duties and taxes can make you want to avoid global shipping entirely.